mondejar/ecg-prediction-module/README.md

     //n_bits: number of bits used for represent the signal
     //
     //Output:
-    //r_peaks: a vector that contains the values of each R peak detection
+    //r_peaks: a vector that contains the values of each R peak detection at original frequency fs
     //predictions: a vector that containst the state of each beat (N, SVEB, VEB, F, Q) [0-4] void predict_ecg(std::vector<double> &ecg, float fs, float minA, float maxA, float n_bits, std::vector<int> &r_peaks, std::vector<int> &predictions);